 A Facility that gives limited basic health care services to Members on a "walk-in" basis.
 These clinics are often found in major pharmacies or retail stores.
 Medical services are typically given by Physician Assistants and Nurse Practitioners.

 Service Area

-The geographical area, which is the state of Colorado, where you can get Covered Services from an In-Network Provider.
+The geographical area where you can get Covered Services from an In-Network Provider.